 - 2 cloves garlic finely chopped

 - 3 medium carrots chopped into bite sized peices

-- 3 stalks of celery
+- 3 stalks of celery chopped

-- 3 potatoes peeled & diced
+- 3 potatoes peeled and diced

-- 1 lb /500g dried split green peas
+- 1 pound dried split green peas rinsed

 - small bunch of parsely